Online Bilevel Optimization: Regret Analysis of Online Alternating Gradient Methods: Algorithm and Regret Bounds

-An immediate observation is that if the functions $\m{y}^*_{t}(\m{x})$ are bounded, we automatically have $H_T=\mc{O}(T)$; as such, any regret guarantee stated in terms of $H_T$ automatically translates to $\mc{O}(T)$.
-The main reason that we introduce $H_T$ instead of working with a more uniform constant is to account for cases where $H_T$ is naturally small.
-For example, in the online hyper-parameter problem mentioned in Section~\ref{sec:appl} and detailed in the supplemental, $H_T$ corresponds to the variability of the labels over $T$ which can be significantly small for a good range of hyperparameter $\m{x} \in\mc{X}$.
+For local regret analysis, we use $H_{p,T}$, as defined in \eqref{eqn:static:inner:paths}, to measure the variation of $\m{y}^*_{t}(\m{x})$.
+We introduce $H_{p,T}$ to account for cases where its value is inherently small.
+For instance, in the online problems discussed in Section~\ref{sec:exp}, $H_{p,T}$ represents model variability over $T$, which can be small for a good range of hyperparameters $\m{x} \in\mb{R}^{d_1}$.